Counseling for Adolescents

 These are some of the behaviors that parents can look for when determining whether their teen is in need of some help.
 While these are behaviors that signal a need for immediate intervention, there are a variety of reasons that a teen may require some help beyond exhibiting any of the mentioned behaviors.
 Bullying, divorce, death of a loved one, a scary experience or accident, reports of abuse, self-esteem issues, exposure to anything traumatic, and other traumatic events can warrant the need for therapeutic intervention.

 Should you decide that it’s time to seek help for your teen, we’re here for you.
-Please do not hesitate to give us a call to speak with us about your unique situation and we’ll schedule you for an evaluation.
+Please do not hesitate to give us a call to speak with us about your unique situation and we’ll schedule you for an evaluation with one of our teen therapists.
 We’re on your side and want nothing but for your family and teen to thrive.

 My Teen Needs Counseling/Therapy; Am I a Failure?